sandipbgt/theastrologer-api/docs/api.rst

 The readonly ``API`` are documented here.

-Feel free to use cURL and python to look at formatted json respone.
+Feel free to use cURL and python to look at formatted json response.
 You can also look at them in your browser, if it handles returned json.

 ::

-    curl http://theastrologer-api.herokuapp.com | python -m json.tool
+    curl http://sandipbgt.com/theastrologer | python -m json.tool

 Base
 ----